miuku-dll/Growtopia-Internal/README.md

 ## Growtopia-Internal
-Built around a old source of Inzernal
+A simple 'trainer' type internal cheat built around a old source of Inzernal

 ### Need help?
 I wont provide any support, nor help with compiling